-The Mint/Pudina Makhana recipe has a cool, refreshing & tangy flavor with a heavenly combination of mint and chaat masala.
-This mint-flavored roasted makhanas (lotus seeds or fox nuts) recipe is an ideal snack, and they work perfectly well for kids school tiffin, snack option, or an evening chai time break.
+The Mint/Pudina Makhana recipe has a cool, refreshing, and tangy flavor, with the combination of mint and chaat masala.
+These mint-flavored roasted makhanas (lotus seeds or fox nuts) make an ideal snack, perfect for kids' school tiffins, a quick snack option, or a delicious accompaniment to an evening chai break.

-- Clean the mint/pudina by picking the leaves and discarding the stems.
+- Clean the mint, by picking the leaves and discarding the stems.
 Wash the leaves under running water to get rid of any mud or chemicals.

 - Also, drain out the excess water and allow them to dry out completely.